The New Republic: Political and foreign policy stances under Peretz The New Republic gradually became much less left-wing under Peretz, which culminated in the editorship of the conservative Andrew Sullivan. The magazine was associated with the Democratic Leadership Council (DLC) and "New Democrats", such as Bill Clinton and Joseph Lieberman, who received the magazine's endorsement in the 2004 Democratic primary.

 Nothing has been as consistent about the past 34 years of The New Republic as the magazine's devotion to Peretz's own understanding of what is good for Israel....
 It is really not too much to say that almost all of Peretz's political beliefs are subordinate to his commitment to Israel's best interests, and these interests as Peretz defines them almost always involve more war.

-Unsigned editorials prior to the 2003 invasion of Iraq expressed strong support for military action and cited the threat of facilities for weapons of mass destruction as well as humanitarian concerns.
-In the first years of the war, editorials were critical of the handling of the war but continued to justify the invasion on humanitarian grounds although they no longer maintained that Iraq's weapons of mass destruction posed any threat to the United States.
-In the November 27, 2006 issue, the editors wrote:
+Unsigned editorials prior to the 2003 invasion of Iraq expressed strong support for military action and cited the threat of facilities for weapons of mass destruction, as well as humanitarian concerns.
+In the first years of the Iraq War, editorials were critical of the handling of the war but continued to justify the invasion on humanitarian grounds, although they no longer maintained that Iraq's weapons of mass destruction posed any threat to the United States.
+In the issue from November 27, 2006, the editors wrote:

 At this point, it seems almost beside the point to say this: The New Republic deeply regrets its early support for this war.
 The past three years have complicated our idealism and reminded us of the limits of American power and our own wisdom.